zkrising/Tachi/docs/docs/tachi-server/implementation-details/esd.md

 # ESD Implementation

+!!! info
+	ESD is not currently displayed or used anywhere in the site.
+In the future, it will likely be used for rival comparisons, as it was in Kamaitachi v1.

 ESD uses the fact that [A binomial distribution can approximate a normal one](https://en.wikipedia.org/wiki/Central_limit_theorem) in order to derive an estimate for standard deviations.

 *****